Introduction

 At the kink, marginal revenue has a discontinuity at AB and this depends on the elasticities of the different parts of the demand curve.
 Therefore, in the presence of a kinked demand curve, firm has no motive to change its price.
 If the firm is a profit maximizing firm where MR=MC, it would not change its price even if the cost changes.
 This situation occurs as long as changes in MC fall within the discontinuous range i.e. AB portion.

 The firm following kinked model has a U-shaped marginal cost curve MC.
-The new MC curve will be MC1 or MC2 and will remain in the discontinued area and the equilibrium price remains the same
+The new MC curve will be MC1 or MC2 and will remain in the discontinued area and the equilibrium price remains the same at P.

 Price Competition: Cartels and Collusion